cazwazacz/snipman/README.md

 npm test
 ```

 The `npm run setup` command creates a `files` directory in the project which the app uses for storing of files.
-Currently to start working you have to put a file called `hello.js` in this `files` directory.
+Currently to start working you have to put javascript file in the `files` directory.

 ## Running the application
 To run the application locally, run: